You are here: Wild Ideas > Temple > Library >

 And Virgo Tree writes:

-anyone know of Old Dorthy and can you explain more about her Gerald Gardner spoke of her
+anyone know of Old Dorthy and can you explain more about

 "Old Dorothy" was the nickname of Dorothy Clutterbuck, who Gerald Gardner claimed initiated him into Wicca (he didn't generally use that term, preferring to call it "witchcraft" -- though the did mention at one point that its practitioners referred to themselves as "The Wica", with one c).
 He stated that she ran a coven in the New Forest area of England.